-Peyto bases its estimates for the costs of abandonment and reclamation of surface leases, wells, facilities and pipelines on previous experience of management with similar well sites and facility locations.
-As at December 31, 2014, management expected to incur such costs on 990 net wells.
-The total of such costs, net of estimated salvage value, expected to be incurred is \$214.1 million (undiscounted) and \$100.8 million (discounted at 2.33%).
-Future net revenue figures set forth in this report only include abandonment liabilities for wells that have been assigned reserves.
-Within the next three financial years, it is expected such costs will total approximately \$3.5 million (undiscounted) in aggregate.
+Peyto bases its estimates for the costs of abandonment and reclamation of surface leases, wells and facilities on previous experience of management with similar well sites and facility locations.
+As at December 31, 2015, management expected to incur such costs on 1,122.37 net wells.
+The total of such costs, net of estimated salvage value, expected to be incurred is \$258.3 million (undiscounted) and \$118.9 million (discounted at 2.15%).
+These estimated abandonment and reclamation costs do not include any locations for undrilled wells.
+Within the next three financial years, it is expected such abandonment and reclamation costs will total approximately \$1.6 million (undiscounted) in aggregate.